-- themes are agreed annually and the Headteacher keeps a record of collective worship themes - themes may change as a quick response to given situations - each year group meets fortnightly in the school hall, as a whole year group, led by either the Headteacher, Deputy Head Teacher, Year Leader, Class Tutors or visiting speakers including governors - collective worship at other times takes place in class bases, either as individual classes or amalgamated groups - in Key Stage 3 a 'Thought for the Week' is also provided.
-While this alone is not an act of worship, it does offer space for reflection and spiritual development - on special occasions, including significant Christian religious festivals, a whole school assembly may take place; this inherently includes collective worship - timings of collective worship vary and take place either at the beginning of the day, during - registration time or during the last period of the day.
+- themes are agreed annually and the Headteacher keeps a record of collective worship themes - themes may change as a quick response to given situations - each year group meets fortnightly in the school hall, as a whole year group, led by a member of the senior leadership team or visiting speakers including governors - collective worship at other times takes place in class bases, either as individual classes or amalgamated groups - in Key Stage 3 and 4 a 'real life application' is also provided.
+While this alone is not an act of worship, it does offer space for reflection and spiritual development - on special occasions, including significant Christian religious festivals, a whole school assembly may take place; this inherently includes collective worship - collective worship takes place every morning during registration with the exception of exam periods when the timetable changes. - every fortnight each class participates in extended collective worship.
+The intention of these sessions is to deepen student understanding while providing further opportunity for reflection.
+At times these sessions are conducted at the prayer tables.